-Students may choose three credits from the following elective credits:
+Students may choose three credits from the following elective courses:

-- MUS 141 - Private Instruction in Voice and Instruments - Freshman Credits: 1 AND MUS 142 - Private Instruction in Voice and Instruments - Freshman (1 credit)
+- MUS 141 - Private Instruction in Voice and Instruments - Freshman (1 credit) AND MUS 142 - Private Instruction in Voice and Instruments - Freshman (1 credit)

-- MUS 144 - Private Instruction in Voice and Instruments - Freshman Credits: 3 AND MUS 145 - Private Instruction in Voice and Instruments - Freshman (3 credits)
+- MUS 144 - Private Instruction in Voice and Instruments - Freshman (3 credits) AND MUS 145 - Private Instruction in Voice and Instruments - Freshman (3 credits)

 Other courses of interest: